Baba Ganoush requires a grill: False

 - Add lemon juice, garlic, tahini, a pinch of salt and mix until creamy.
 Add herbs last and pulse to incorporate.
 Taste and adjust seasonings as needed.
 I added a bit more tahini and another pinch of salt.

-- Serve with pita and/or pita chips and veggies.
+- Serve with pita and/or pita chips or veggies (for gluten-free friendly option).
 Will keep covered in the fridge for several days.